1910s in Western fashion: Tunics and hobble skirts

+Early in the period, waistlines were high (just below the bust), echoing the Empire style (or Directoire) of the early 19th century.
+The waists were loose and softly defined.
+Gradually, they dropped to near the natural waist by mid-decade, where they were to remain through the war years.
 When the Paris fashion houses reopened after the war, styles for 1919 showed a lowered and even more undefined waist.

 Suits and coats

 The tailleur or tailored suit of matching jacket and skirt was worn in the city and for travel.
 Jackets followed the lines of tunics, with raised, lightly defined waists.
 Fashionable women of means wore striking hats and fur stole or scarves with their tailleurs, and carried huge matching muffs.

 Most coats were cocoon or kimono shaped, wide through the shoulders and narrower at the hem.
 Fur coats were popular.

 World War I

 Changed dresses during World War I were dictated more by necessity than by fashion.
 As more and more women entered the workforce, they demanded clothes that were better suited to their new activities; these derived from the shirtwaists and tailored suits.
 Social events were postponed in favor of more pressing engagements and the need to mourn the increasing numbers of dead, visits to the wounded, and the general gravity of the time meant that darker colors and simpler cuts became the norm.
 A new monochrome look emerged that was unfamiliar to young women in comfortable circumstances.
 Women dropped the cumbersome underskirts from their tunic-and-skirt ensembles, simplifying dress and shortening skirts in one step.
 By 1915, the Gazette du Bon Ton was showing full skirts with hemlines at calf length.
 These were called the "war crinoline" by the fashion press, who promoted the style as "patriotic" and "practical".

 Furthermore, people were dressing less extravagantly due to funds being put toward the war effort.
 According to Eileen Collard, Coco Chanel took notice of this and introduced costume jewelry.
 She replaced expensive necklaces with glass or crystal beads.
 "Without grading them to size, she mixed pearls with other beads to fashion original jewelry to be worn with her designs" that were inspired by women joining the workforce.